LanXar/football-team-api/README.md

 ## Running Tests

-To run the unit tests, use the following command:
+To run the unit tests:
 ```bash
 mvn test
 ```